 Even profuse bleeding may not be evident.
 “I was called to work on one horse who had licked the sharp edge of some metal siding and cut the tongue about two-thirds of the way off, and I had to remove the rest,” says Connally.
 “By the time I was called to see it, the tongue was black and hanging out of the horse’s mouth.
 The owner had not noticed the injury earlier, and it was too late to try to save the tongue.
 That owner never saw it bleeding.
 There was nothing noticeable until the tongue was black and protruding.”

 Other signs of injury may include excessive drooling, dropping hay or feed, or foul-smelling breath.
 If a horse is experiencing pain within his mouth, he may also stand with his head outstretched or his behavior may just seem subtly “off.”
-He may also resist accepting the bit or even just having his head
+He may also resist accepting the bit or even just having his head approached and handled.

 The treatment options depend on the cause and severity of the injury.
 Obviously, any embedded foreign objects will be removed and dental issues addressed.
 A freshly lacerated tongue may require sutures but not necessarily.
 Many may be left to heal without treatment.
 “I’ve only seen a couple of tongue injuries that had to be dealt with; most heal on their own,” says Connally.